Stamps Family Charitable Foundation

 The Stamps Family Charitable Foundation offers merit scholarships to 44 partner colleges and universities in the United States.
-The Foundation and scholarships are named for their benefactors, E. Roe Stamps IV and Penelope W. Stamps.
+The foundation and scholarships are named for their benefactors, E. Roe Stamps IV and Penelope W. Stamps.
 In general, in the scholarship programs focus on the support of outstanding undergraduate students, without regard to need or program of study.

-The Stamps Scholars Program varies among its partners, but students typically receive generous four-year stipends.
-Many Stamps Scholarships cover full tuition or full cost of attendance, plus additional funding for educational enhancements such as summer experiences, international travel and study, research, leadership programs, conferences, and internships.
-Stamps Scholars receive several additional benefits, including the opportunity to attend a biennial national convention and online networking opportunities.
+While the Stamps Scholars Program differs among partner institutions, students typically receive substantial four-year stipends.
+Many of these scholarships cover either full tuition or the full cost of attendance, and they also offer additional funding for educational enhancements such as summer experiences, international travel and study, research opportunities, leadership programs, conferences, and internships.
+In addition, Stamps Scholars enjoy several other benefits, including the chance to participate in a biennial national convention and access to online networking opportunities.

 History

 The first Stamps Scholars programs launched in 2006 at the University of Michigan and Georgia Tech.
 The program expanded in 2009 to include the University of Miami and in 2010 to include Barry University, California Institute of Technology, the University of Florida, University of Illinois, and the University of Virginia.
 The program has since grown to 44 schools across the country with more than 1,000 current and alumni Stamps Scholars.